rudenoise/rudenoiseSite/md/ocaml-mirageos-diary-04a.md

 opam install utop
 ```

-## Deploying to Xen, inside VBox, with Ubuntu, inside OSX
+## Deploying to Xen, with Ubuntu, Inside VBox, Inside OSX

 This process is more complicated.
 MirageOS unikernels will ultimately
 be deployed inside the Xen hypervisor (as used by many cloud hosting